OSOSystem/oso-backend/README.md

 [init.sh](postgres/init.sh) on it.
 The script makes sure to create the needed users and databases.

 ## Keycloak
-We use Keycloak for user authentication and authorization.
+We use Keycloak for user authentication and authorization.<br>
 There is a [oso-realm.json](oso-realm.json) in this repository which provides a basic configuration.

 When the keycloak instance is started the admin interface is accessible at ``http://localhost:8080/auth/admin``<br>